leodeciogomes/workflow_powerbi/README.md

 - The Power BI Projects are saved in the `src` folder with the extensions `*.Report` and `*.SemanticModel`.
 - Deploying new versions is done on the `dev` branch.
 - On every Pull Request to `develop`, the GitHub Actions pipeline called `.github\workflows\bpa.yml` is triggered, running the best practices analysis pipeline.
 This process utilizes community tools such as [Tabular Editor](https://github.com/TabularEditor/) and [PBI-Inspector](https://github.com/NatVanG/PBI-InspectorV2).
 If approved and merged the pipeline `.github\workflows\deploy.yml`  will deploy to the workspace `*-DEV` workspace with the name and data source specified in `config.json`.
  - Once the project is approved, a pull request is created for the `main` branch, where the pipeline will deploy the version to the workspace `*-PRD` workspace following the same `config.json`.

-## Common actions

-- When creating the new project, change the report display name in `src\Project.Report\.platform`
-- After creating the new pages in your report:
-  - `src\Project.Report\definition\pages`: Change the name of the folder filled with a hash to the appropriate name to facilitate resolving conflicts in the rebase and merge process;
-  - `src\Project.Report\definition\pages\*`: Change the root name of the created folder (initially hash)
-  - `src\Project.Report\definition\pages\*\page.json`: Change name and displayName
-  - `src\Project.Report\definition\pages\pages.json`: Change pageOrder and activePageName
-  - `src\Project.SemanticModel\.platform`: Change displayName